WolfgangMehner/vim-plugins/bash-support/README.standalone.md

   to pass arguments to the script.
 - Run Bash in a terminal window directly inside the editor.
 - The template library now has shell options and variables for BASH Version 4.4.
+- The debugger integration has been move into the toolbox, and comes with extended functionality.

 The terminal window relies on the new `+terminal` feature, which becomes available with a patch level of approx. `8.0.1000`.